 Inducted into the North Carolina Music Hall of Fame

 JT Carter, Originator of The Crests:

 The Crests were an American R&B and Doo Wop group formed by JT Carter in the mid 50s.
 They became famous for their unique vocals as well as their appearance.
-They were a favorite among the teens of that time and could often be heard playing in jukeboxes around the nation.
+As a favorite among teens of that time they could often be heard playing in jukeboxes around the nation.

 Their notable hits include “16 Candles”, “Six Nights a Week”, “The Angels Listened In”, “A Year Ago Tonight”, “Step By Step”, “Trouble in Paradise”, “Sweetest One”, “Little Miracles”, and “Guilty”.